checkstyle-addons/checkstyle-addons/_posts/2015-04-09-project-initiated.md

 ---

 The {{ site.name }} project was officially started!
-We already have two checks, and a very nice framework for integrating with all kinds of standard software.
+We already have two checks, and a framework for integrating with all kinds of standard software.